vaibhav-00007/Decoding-the-Data-Job-Market/README.md

 I first used Power Query to extract the original data (data_salary_all.xlsx) and create two queries:
 - 🗃️ First one with all the data jobs information.
-- 🔧 The second listing the skills for each job ID.
+- 🔧 The second listing shows the skills for each job ID.
 🔄 Transform

 Then, I transformed each query by changing column types, removing unnecessary columns, cleaning text to eliminate specific words, and trimming excess whitespace.